1867

 10:55 PM: Some 10 to 19 miles north of Titanic, the Californian is

 stopped in ice field, and sends out warnings to all ships in area.
+When

-his set and retires for the night, as is the custom.
+retires for the night, as is the custom.

 11:30 PM: Lookouts Fleet and Lee in crow's nest note slight haze